A cascade relationship is defined between a prompt contained in one prompted filter

 is not repaired to skip the missing item.
 For example, you have three

-cascade definitions where ZIP code
+cascade definitions where ZIP code depends

-on City
+on City, City depends

-on State
+on State, and State depends

-.
-If you remove City
+on Region.
+If you remove City,

-which depends on State
+which depends on State, then

-the definition is not altered to make ZIP code
+the definition is not altered to make ZIP code somehow

-dependent on Region
+dependent on Region.